 \section{Introduction}

 An operator algebra $A$ is both an operator space and a Banach algebra for which there exists a Hilbert space $H$ and a completely isometric homomorphism $\alpha : A\rightarrow B(H)$, where $B(H)$ is the set of bounded operators acting on $H$.
 If this algebra is a dual space and the map $\alpha $ is weak* continuous, it is called a dual operator algebra.
-The topic of non-selfadjoint operator algebras, studied initially by Kadison, Singer, Ringrose and Arveson, has been motivational for the theory of operator spaces.
+The topic of non-selfadjoint operator algebras, studied initially by Kadison, Singer, Ringrose and Arveson, has been fundamental for the theory of operator spaces.

-Rieffel introduced the notion of strong Morita equivalence of $C^*$ algebras and since then many articles have been devoted to this topic.
-In \cite{bgr}, Brown, Green and Rieffel proved that two $C^*$ algebras with countable approximate identities are strongly Morita equivalent if and only if they are strongly stably isomorphic.
+Rieffel introduced the notion of strong Morita equivalence of $C^*-$algebras and since then many articles have been devoted to this topic.
+In \cite{bgr}, Brown, Green and Rieffel proved that two $C^*-$algebras with countable approximate identities are strongly Morita equivalent if and only if they are strongly stably isomorphic.
 Blecher, Muhly and Paulsen introduced another concept of strong Morita equivalence for operator algebras, \cite{bmp}.
-We call this equivalence "BMP-strong Morita equivalence".
-In that article they gave an example showing that BMP-strong Morita equivalence does not induce a stable isomorphism between the operator algebras even if they possess an identity element of norm $1$.
+In that article they proved that their Morita equivalence doesn't induce a stable isomorphism between the operator algebras even if they possess an identity element of norm $1$.

-In the present article we construct a Morita-type equivalence of operator algebras (strong $\Delta -$equivalence) and prove that if two operator algebras with countable approximate identities are strongly $\Delta -$equivalent then they are strongly stably isomorphic.
+In the present article we construct a Morita type equivalence of operator algebras (strong $\Delta -$equivalence) and prove that if two operator algebras with countable approximate identities are strongly $\Delta -$equivalent then they are strongly stably isomorphic.
 Conversely, if they are strongly stably isomorphic and they possess contractive approximate identities, then they are strongly $\Delta -$equivalent.